Olaf Tryggvason: Legacy

 Statue of Olaf in the city plaza of Trondheim.
 Between the king's legs lies the head of the slave Tormod Kark, Haakon Jarl's murderer.

 In the early 11th century, a Viking chieftain named Tryggvi invaded Norway, claiming to be the son of Olaf and Gyda.
 His invasion was defeated by forces loyal to Cnut the Great's son Svein Knutsson.
 An account preserved in Morkinskinna relates that Tryggvi was killed by a farmer after the battle.
 Many years later, when Harald Hardrada was king of Norway, he passed by the site of the battle.
 The king met an old friend of his who pointed out the alleged assassin.
 After questioning the purported killer and hearing him confess, King Harald had the man hanged, citing the familial bond between him and Tryggvi and his duty to avenge the latter's death.

 For some time after the Battle of Svolder, there were rumors that Olaf had survived his leap into the sea and had made his way to safety.
 Accounts reported by Oddr Snorrason included sightings of Olaf in Rome, Jerusalem, and elsewhere in Europe and the Mediterranean.
 Both King Ethelred the Unready and Olaf's sister Astrid allegedly received gifts from Olaf long after he was presumed dead.
 The latest sighting reported by Oddr took place in 1046.

 Olaf routinely used force to compel conversion to Christianity, including execution and torture of those who refused.
 Raud the Strong refused to convert and, after a failed attempt using a wooden pin to pry open his mouth to insert a snake, was killed by a snake goaded by a hot poker through a drinking horn into Raud's mouth and down his throat.
 Eyvind Kinnrifi likewise refused and was killed by a brazier of hot coals resting on his belly.
 The possibly apocryphal figure, Sigrid the Haughty was said to have refused to marry Olaf if it meant forgoing her forefathers' religion, upon which Olaf slapped her with his glove, an act that prompted her to unite his enemies against him years later.

+The religion of Olaf Tryggvason has been questioned as well.
+Adam of Bremen states Olaf Tryggvason was a sorcerer an apostate, providing evidence from the nickname Cracabben meaning Crow's bones, that Tryggvason performed divination with birds before battles.
+Independent evidence outside of Adam of Bremen suggests there was syncretism between Christianity and paganism in Olaf's court, as his poet expressed ambivalent beliefs between Christianity and the Ásatrú, and Thangbrand, the priest that Tryggvason sent to convert Iceland, is famously represented breaking Canon Law that forbid priests from killing.